Is anyone (parent or child) reception ready?

 They’re reception ready, but are you?

 The last one is a big one.
-As parents, you want to make sure that your children have the very best start and when it comes to heading to school and being reception ready, you are likely to want to help them as much as you can.
+As parents, you want to make sure that your children have the very best start, and when it comes to heading to school and being reception ready, you are likely to want to help them as much as you can.

-With this in mind, I have put together my top tips on helping to make sure that your little one is totally prepared to head to school come September.
+With this in mind, I have put together my top tips on helping to make sure that your little one is prepared to head to school come September.

 Ready to be independent